luwes/vimeo-video-element/README.md

 # `<vimeo-video>` [![Version](https://img.shields.io/npm/v/vimeo-video-element)](https://www.npmjs.com/package/vimeo-video-element) [![Badge size](https://img.badgesize.io/https://cdn.jsdelivr.net/npm/vimeo-video-element/+esm?compression=gzip&label=gzip)](https://cdn.jsdelivr.net/npm/vimeo-video-element/+esm)

-A custom element (web component) for Vimeo.

-The element API matches the HTML5 `<video>` tag, so it can be easily swapped with other media, and be compatible with other UI components that work with the video tag.
+A custom element for the Vimeo player with an API that matches the `<video>` API, so it can be easily swapped with other media, and be compatible with other UI components that work with the video tag.

 One of the goals was to have `<vimeo-video>` seamlessly integrate with [Media Chrome](https://github.com/muxinc/media-chrome).